zambranag777/Trade_Engine_Demo/README.md

    6. Open a browser window and enter the following URL:
       - **http://127.0.0.1:8880/**
    7. Enter the following password to load the trade engine demo Jupyter Notebook: **easy**
-      - This will 5 to 20 seconds to load, it is a large notebook with many images use for documentation
+      - This will take 5 to 20 seconds to load, it is a large notebook with many images use for documentation
    8. Follow the execution instructions in the notebook to run the example backtests
    9. Run the following command to stop the containers:
       -  **docker-compose stop**